 PL/SQL's general syntax is based on that of ADA and Pascal programming language.

 Apart from Oracle, PL/SQL is available in TimesTen in-memory database and IBM DB2.

 PL/SQL has the following advantages −

 SQL is the standard database language and PL/SQL is strongly integrated with SQL.
 PL/SQL supports both static and dynamic SQL.
 Static SQL supports DML operations and transaction control from PL/SQL block.
 Dynamic SQL is SQL allows embedding DDL statements in PL/SQL blocks.

 PL/SQL allows sending an entire block of statements to the database at one time.
 This reduces network traffic and provides high performance for the applications.

-PL/SQL give high productivity to programmers as it can query, transform, and update data in a database.
+PL/SQL gives high productivity to programmers as it can query, transform, and update data in a database.

 PL/SQL saves time on design and debugging by strong features, such as exception handling, encapsulation, data hiding, and object-oriented data types.